House Democratic Women's Caucus pushes for soccer to close 'indefensible' wage gap for female players

 The plaintiffs have agreed to mediation.

-The American women play Sunday for the World Cup title against the winner of Wednesday's match between the Netherlands and Sweden.
+The American women will play for the World Cup title against the Netherlands.
 Kickoff on Sunday is set for 5 p.m. local time in Lyon, France, which is 11 a.m.
 ET.